ethankanyid/ethankanyid.github.io/README.md

-# ethankanyid.github.io
+# Ethan Kanyid Website

+This is my personal website summarizing my background, skills, experience, projects, and education.

-made with the help of chat gpt.
+Made with the help of ChatGPT.

-todo
-- change color scheme

--javascript?
+## To Do

+- Add JavaScript features:
-- dark mode
+  - Dark mode
-- unprivatize classwork folder
+  - Unprivatize classwork folder
-- readme